1jour1vin

 Rated estate (2021 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-L'Ermitage Le Reverdy Blanc 2016 is a 50/50 blend of Roussanne and Marsanne from Le Méal and Les Beaumes.
-Despite ripe aromas of honey and grilled pineapple, this dense wine is firm and tight on the palate, with a slightly bitter finish.
+L'Ermitage Le Reverdy Blanc 2016 is a 50/50 blend of Roussanne and Marsanne from Le Méal and Beaumes.
+Despite its ripe aromas of honey and toasted pineapple, this dense wine is firm and tight on the palate, with a slightly bitter note on the finish.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-A beautiful aromatic dimension: a very classic palette (acacia, honey) but also a notable mineral energy in this delicious wine on the palate.
-Sapid, it simply has class!
+A beautiful aromatic profile: a very classic range of flavors (acacia, honey), but also a noticeable mineral quality in this wine, which is delightful on the palate.
+Full-bodied and flavorful, it’s simply top-notch!

 About the estate: